dotnet/apireviews/2015-07-14-securestring/README.md

 ## Overview

-In this API review we reviewed we discussed what we do with `SecureString` moving forward.
+In this API review we discussed what we do with `SecureString` moving forward.

 ## Problems with `SecureString`